kumahq/kuma/docs/madr/decisions/056-meshservice-migration.md

 In particular with Kubernetes, it's important to keep in mind that after MeshService is enabled we no longer generate our own VIP.
-So any requests to MeshService hostnames go to the same outbound listener as with requests to Kubernetes DNS names, the ClusterIP.
+So any requests to MeshService hostnames go to the same outbound listener as with requests to Kubernetes DNS names, the listener for the ClusterIP.

-###### Status quo

-- On Kubernetes there are two DNS names/outbound IP addresses:
-  - Traffic to `name_namespace_svc_port`/ClusterIP is load-balanced cross-zone
-  - Traffic to the `<kuma.io/service>.mesh`/VIP is load-balanced cross-zone

-###### `MeshService`

-- We now have one outbound IP address:
-  - Traffic to the generated hostname of the `MeshService` goes through the Cluster IP
-  - This cluster IP is no longer cross-zone load balanced

 ## Considered Options

 - Policies applied to `demo-app_kuma-demo_svc_5000` should also apply to the `MeshService labels: {kuma.io/display-name: demo-app, kuma.io/namespace: kuma-demo}, port: 5000`.
   - we can drop this behavior when we drop `kuma.io/service` support
+  - require `sectionName` to disambiguate
 - For traffic:
   - don't generate MeshService by default
   - have a setting to disable using MeshServices